Lisa-Floading/Lisa-Floading/README.md

 ![TmAP8n236xqh75Q.png](https://i.loli.net/2020/07/13/OiwrC2KRZNPA9cJ.png)
 <!-- You can edit this image in paint and host the image on https://sm.ms/ -->

-Hi there, thanks for stopping by, I'm **Lisa Floading** from **Milwaukee, Wisconsin.**
+Thanks for stopping by, I'm **Lisa Floading** from **Milwaukee, Wisconsin.**

-I'm currently a veteran high school English educator who teaches AP English Language & Composition.
+I'm currently a veteran high school English educator who teaches AP English Language & Composition, Junior Communications and Creative Writing.
 I have a B.A. from Marquette University in English and Philosophy and an M.A. from Cardinal Stritch University, where I have been an adjunct instructor for Secondary Methods in Education.

 - 🔭 I’m working on my certificate in data analytics and visualization through UW-Madison
 - 🌱 I’m currently learning about SQL and SQLite.
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with transitioning into more data-oriented role in education or another industry.
 - 💬 Ask me about vintage typewriters.
 No, really!
 - 📫 How to reach me: lisafloading@gmail.com